SGT-Winters/OS-3502-Assigments/README.md

 #### Approach
 Simulated a simple multi-threading banking system.
 It uses 3 threads set as the tellers, and each teller does 5 transactions on 1 singular back account shared among them.
 The shared account has an account ID, balance, and transaction count.
-The program randomly decides whether each teller is to deposit or withdraw money when it is their time to do a tranaction.
+The program randomly decides whether each teller is to deposit or withdraw money when it is their time to do a transaction.
 Every deposit increases the account by $100 while every withdraw decreases the account by $50.
 A delay is added to help set up a real-world experience processing time.
-Every thread access and edit the same account at thee same time without any synchronization.
-Because there are no locks or safe nets in place, the end balance will alawys be different each time the program is run.
+Every thread accesses and edit the same account at thee same time without any synchronization.
+Because there are no locks or safe nets in place, the end balance will be different each time the program is run.

 ### Phase 2
 Add on to Phase 1 but includes mutex locks to protect shared resources and eliminate race conditions, ensuring only 1 thread accesses resource at a time<br><br>